 NYU School of Law has moved away from the concept of the self-funded JSD student.
 All students admitted to the JSD program receive a scholarship equal to the amount of tuition and fees in addition to a stipend of $25,000.00 USD per year for three years, conditional upon satisfactory academic progress (admission to candidacy, completion of coursework, and presentation and participation in the JSD Forum).
 Maintenance of Matriculation and fees are covered by the tuition scholarship through the fifth year.
 In order to receive the tuition scholarship and stipend, JSD students in their first through third years must reside in New York City from September through June.
 Summer residence (July and August) is not required.
 Summer employment in July & August is permitted but must be approved by the student’s Dissertation Supervisor and by the Chairman of the JSD Committee.

-Students are responsible for all tuition and fees after the fourth year.
+Students are responsible for all tuition and fees after the fifth year.

 Students are encouraged to maintain contact with the Office of Student Financial Services during their time at the Law School.
 The staff approaches student financial planning from a counseling perspective, recognizing that students bring different experiences, needs, and levels of financial sophistication to the process.
 Please visit their website, which contains comprehensive information about the various types of law school, federal, and private aid available.